jnbdz/java-quickstarts/performance/README.md

     - debug builds
     - developer builds
     - and many more
+- When built you can get more features
+-

 ## Client Class and Server Class
 - Java ergonomics is based on the notion that some machines are "client" class and some are "server" class